kikugie/Stonecutter-skill-issue-fix/docs/stonecutter/comments.md

 /* /* comment */ */
 //      ends here ^
 ```
 The comment scanner takes the Java approach, since it's simpler,
 but when processed comments are applied, Stonecutter takes neither side - there shall be no nested multi-line comments.
-After being processed by Stonecutter the example above will look like this:
+After being processed by stonecutter the example above will look like this:
 ```
 /* /^ comment ^/ */
 ```
 Inner comments are replaced with `/^ ^/`.
 If Stonecutter needs to remove the outer comment,
 those placeholders will be converted to standard `/* */` comments.

 ## Syntax reference